Dignity Pointing in Late Traditional Astrology

 Dignity in Traditional Astrology Today

 As noted, dignity is used extensively in pointing techniques to find winners.
 For instance, Abraham Ibn Ezra used a system in which dignity points are combined with house placement points, and points for the planetary day and hour.
 The winner (i.e. planet with the most total points) is the “chart ruler”.
 Robert Zoller followed suit in his ebooks and astrological course.
-Many of today’s traditional astrologers such as Deborah Houlding, of the informative Skyscript website, largely follow Lilly in their approach.
-They rely heavily on dignity pointing.
+Many of today’s traditional astrologers, such as Deborah Houlding of the informative Skyscript website, largely follow William Lilly in their approach.
+Lilly relied heavily on dignity pointing.

 In addition, to the use of dignity pointing for finding a winner over a specific position (i.e. a most relevant planet), it is also used for judging a planet itself.
 To do this, one looks at the dignity score of a planet in its own position.
 A planet with a higher score in its own position is viewed as stronger and/or more beneficial, while a lower score makes it less so.
 Some even view peregrine planets (those with no specific sign dignity) as afflicted or debilitated.

-Additionally, astrologers using point systems typically assign negative scores.
+Astrologers using point systems typically assign negative scores as well.
 A planet with an overall negative score is viewed as weak and/or more malefic.
 A negative 4 point value is given to a planet in fall.
 Fall (i.e. being opposite the sign of exaltation) was considered weakening or indicative of low status categories in Hellenistic astrology.
 Furthermore, they assign a negative 5 point value to a planet in detriment (i.e. opposite its domicile).

-This is interesting as detriment was not used as a weakening condition or negative dignity at all by the major figures of Hellenistic astrology.
-Dorotheus, Ptolemy, Valens, Manilius, Maternus – these astrologers did not use a concept equivalent to detriment.
-Despite the lack of “detriment” as a significant concept in Hellenistic astrology, astrologers using the point system in this way treat it as the most afflicted of positions.
+This is interesting as detriment was not used as a weakening condition or negative dignity at all by all of the major figures of Hellenistic astrology.
+Dorotheus, Ptolemy, Valens, Manilius, Maternus – these astrologers did not use any concept equivalent to detriment.
+Despite the lack of “detriment” as a significant concept in Hellenistic astrology, astrologers using the point system in this way treat it as the most afflicted position.

 Strong or Benefic?